 California Senate District 7 is home to suburban bedroom communities such as Dublin, Antioch and Walnut Creek.
 District 7 is also the beneficiary of over $8,000,000 in Safe Routes to School grants, as Senator Mark DeSaulnier, Senate Transportation Committee Chair, learned from advocates Thursday Aug 15.
-The meeting between DeSaulnier, Safe Routes to School National Partnership Director Deb Hubsmith, and local advocates was one of 65 meetings with legislators and their staff as part of the first Safe Routes to School Advocay Day in California.
+The meeting between DeSaulnier, Safe Routes Partnership Director Deb Hubsmith, and local advocates was one of 65 meetings with legislators and their staff as part of the first Safe Routes to School Advocay Day in California.
 Senator DeSaulnier, and nearly all of the members and staff that advocates met with on Advocacy Day, responded with resoundingly positive support of continued funding for Safe Routes to School!

 Meeting with Senator DeSaulnier

 The end of August is a particularly key time in the Legislature as the remaining bills and issues on the agenda this year move quickly toward passage to the Governor’s desk to be signed in September.
 Advocacy Day could not have been more strategically scheduled for education of lawmakers on the key issues affecting Safe Routes to School this year.
 The bill to enact a new Active Transportation Program is expected to be in print this week, and legislators are now freshly aware of what that bill must include to continue adequate funding for Safe Routes to School projects across the state.